peterloes/Audio/README.md

 - FN-RM01 MP3/WAV Audio Recorder and Player Module (Website: www.flyrontech.com)

-The Audio is used for audio playback and audio record of the bird.
+The Audio is used to playback and record sounds of the animals.
 It is switched ON or OFF together with the RFID_Reader.
 Audio uses the Audio Module FN-RM01 which handles automatic playback and record files.
 Audio is powered by one of the Power_Outputs, usually UA2.
 Use variable